 Publications

 The York County History Center publishes an annual scholarly journal called the Journal of York County Heritage.
-Periodically books on local history topics by local authors are also published.
-All publications can be purchased in our Gift Shop and online store.
+All publications can be purchased in our gift shop and online store.
 Below are recent publications, as well as links to the Journal submission guide and the Journal digital bookcase.
+Have an article topic for submission?
+Please get in touch with us, info below!

 Journal of York County Heritage

-This year’s Journal is a commemorative edition focusing on the Met-Ed Steam Plant, the new home of the History Center.
-The 2023 edition and previous versions of the Journal are available for purchase in both our Museum Shop and through our online Gift Shop and Book Store.
+This edition and previous versions of the Journal are available for purchase in both our gift shop and online book store.
 Buy each previous edition individually, or purchase a combination for special price.
 They make great gifts for the holidays and other special occasions.

 Please be a part of history and submit your article to the Journal!